- Small paintbrush

-Diagnosing and fixing a thermocouple problem
+Diagnosing and fixing a thermocouple "no hot water" problem

 Inside the burner compartment of your gas water heater, right in front of the pilot light, is a small metal cylinder called a thermocouple.
 The thermocouple is a safety device that senses when the pilot light is burning.
 If the pilot goes out, the thermocouple signals the gas valve to remain closed until the pilot light is relit.